Monitoring RabbitMQ With Prometheus and Grafana

 What is RabbitMQ?

 RabbitMQ is an open-source message queueing broker that has gained popularity across the globe.
 RabbitMQ offers a way to control queueing resources by distributed and federated configurations.
 This makes RabbitMQ highly scalable and available.
-The queue broker supports multiple messaging protocols, messaging queueing, delivery acknowledgement, flexible routing to queues, and multiple exchange types.
+The queue broker supports multiple messaging protocols, messaging queueing, delivery acknowledgment, flexible routing to queues, and multiple exchange types.
 It supports almost all major programming languages including Java, .NET, PHP, Python, JavaScript, Ruby, and Go, to name but just a few.

 How RabbitMQ works